vincenzocoia/copsupp/issues.md

 9. Perhaps a function `edge_possibilities(i, j, G, rvine = TRUE)` or something would be useful to see what variables can possibly go in `G[i,j]`, based on the parts of `G` already specified.
 This way I can "fill-in" a vine array if need be, but more importantly so that, when building a new layer, I can choose variables so that the result is still a regular vine (so that I can finish coding the `fitseq_rvine()` function).

-10. In `pcondrvine()`, I should change 'vbls' to 'cond' (or some other name), so that it's the conditioning set -- it's just more natural.

 11. Multivariate integration should be sped up (in, for example, `pcondrvine()`).
 Use gauss quadrature or something (keep in mind the bounds of integration are probably always contained in [0,1]).

 12. `fitlayer_cnqr()` should allow for partial specification of parameters.